NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/index.md

 ### Course Description

-&nbsp;

-This course introduces you to programming and enables you to numerically solve simple economic models and perform basic data analysis.
+<br />This course introduces you to programming and enables you to numerically solve simple economic models and perform basic data analysis.
 This will e.g. allow you to both visualize solutions, easily test assumptions with respect to functional forms and parameters, and consider more realistic models, which are solvable numerically but not algebraically.

 The course requires no prior experience with programming.